 Introducing the WILD card of Dairy-Free Drinks and UK’s first Tiger Nut Drink.
-Made with 6% organic Spanish tiger nuts, spring water, organic rice and a pinch of sea salt, this is a brand new, fiercely tasty recipe.
+Made with 6% organic African tiger nuts, spring water, organic rice and a pinch of sea salt, this is a brand new, fiercely tasty recipe.
 Nothing artificial.
 Nothing refined.

 What are tiger nuts?

 Spoiler alert: no we didn’t castrate the Frosties mascot.
 Tiger nuts aren’t nuts, and they have nothing to do with tigers.
 They grow underground and their name comes from their stripy tigerprint like coating, which makes them the most glamorous tuber in our book.
 This also means they are safe for anyone with a nut allergy.
 Have no fear to consume this legume.

 Where do they come from?